 This course builds on the vocabulary and grammar structures from the previous courses.
 Grammar emphasis is based upon narrating in the past, present, and future as well as making commands.
 Students are put in situations where they must ask and also answer in each of the tenses.
 Continued emphasis is placed upon developing oral proficiency and communicating in Spanish without the use of English in predictable situations.
 Cultural information will be presented in Spanish to increase awareness of the Spanish-speaking world.
+Students must earn credit for both semesters to go on to Spanish IV.
 (NCAA Core Course)